About choosing a Restaurant in Mallorca

 KOA Bar & Restaurant

-Located in the heart of Palma’s old town, this trendy establishment offers an assortment of top notch food cooked in its charcoal oven.
+Located in the heart of Palma’s old town, this trendy establishment offers an assortment of top notch food cooked in a charcoal oven.
 Fresh fish and good quality meat in the form of burgers, ribs and steak (you name it they have it) attract people to this restaurant throughout the year.
 Thanks to its good reputation and prime location this place is always heaving, so make sure you book a table in advance.

 Cafes & Bakeries

-There are cafes and bakeries found on almost every corner of every village, town and city in Mallorca.
+There are cafes and bakeries in almost every corner of every village, town and city in Mallorca.
 Bakeries are the places to visit for fresh bread, pastries, cakes and other delicious treats, as well as the best place to get your hands on a traditional Mallorcan ensaïmada.
 Cafes are not only the obvious places to go for coffee but in Spain they are so much more.
 Great spots to grab a drink, breakfast or lunch, these places often feel like home away from home for locals and visitors alike.

 Horno Santo Cristo Cafe